jchristey/DH110-22f/HighFidelityPrototype/README.md

 I've shown two specific tasks within this interactive prototype.

-1 – The first task is to find a local garden and send them a message.
+1) The first task is to find a local garden and send them a message.

 The interactions included in this task are as follows:

-a) Login to an account / sign up for an account
+- Login to an account / sign up for an account

-b) Browse and find a garden
+- Browse and find a garden

-c) Find the message function
+- Find the message function

-d) Send message
+- Send message

 This activity is one that would be done by a novice user in the case that they have a question regarding the garden's resources.

-2 - The second task is to create an account for a garden and post a blog post.
+2) The second task is to create an account for a garden and post a blog post.

 The interactions included in this task are as follows:

-a) Login to an account / sign up for an account
+- Login to an account / sign up for an account

-b) Navigate to the blog section
+- Navigate to the blog section

-c) Fill in the necessary information
+- Fill in the necessary information

-d) Post
+- Post

 This task would be done on the app by a garden 'founder', probably one that has already visited the app and is fairly comfortable with its use.